ZhenyiWangTHU/HemaScopeR/INSTALL.md

 #### F. Download databases
 In addition to the R-packages and Python-packages, you will also need to download the databases for HemaScopeR.
 The databases are available in our Cloud Drive via this link [https://cloud.tsinghua.edu.cn/d/759fd04333274d3f9946/](https://cloud.tsinghua.edu.cn/d/759fd04333274d3f9946/).

+#### G. Configure HemaScopeR
+Please note the installation path of Python and the storage path of databases.
+When running HemaScopeR, assign these two paths respectively to 'pythonPath' and 'databasesPath' parameters.

 ### 3. Pull Docker image 'hemascoper' from Docker Hub

 *HemaScopeR* can be accessed via Docker Hub at [https://hub.docker.com/r/l1hj/hemascoper](https://hub.docker.com/r/l1hj/hemascoper) or through Docker pull command